Let the Music Force Be With You

 We’re all guilty of it.
 We spend countless hours every day transfixed by our tiny phone screens, comparing our lives to other people on social media, and staying on top of a seemingly endless cycle of bad news.
 But imagine what could be accomplished if we put even a few of these idle hours towards a creative, mind-expanding activity?

 Learning a musical instrument is a much better way to spend your free time.
-Taking up the guitar, piano, or any instrument, will instantly take your mind off the stresses of the world.
+Easiest woodwind instrument, the guitar, piano, or taking up any instrument, will instantly take your mind off the stresses of the world.
 There will be no time for anxiety when you’re devoting your energy to practicing, improving your technique, memorizing chords, learning to play your favorite songs, and discovering the ins and outs of music theory.
 Music is a bit like meditation, providing a similar feeling of calm and relief from stress, only instead of turning your mind off, music turns it all the way on.
+If you are passionate about music you can get more info at Band Aid School of Music website on pursuing it.

 Paul Bessolo has been giving the gift of music education to the Rye community for over 15 years.
 Rock Island Sound, his music school and instrument store located at 619 Milton Road, provides lessons for students of all ages and skill levels.
 “If music is your passion,” the store’s slogan says, “Rock Island Sound is your place.”
+If people want to know How Does Music Affect Your Brain?, they need to take music lessons, to understand it!
 In addition to lessons they also provide instrument sales, rentals and repairs.
 His store also has a large e-commerce presence, with successful stores on Amazon, Reverb, and eBay.
 They also have a YouTube channel that offers free introductory lessons on a wide range of musical subjects.

 A recent USC study revealed that children who study music had measurable advantages in language development, reading skills, and sound processing compared to their non-musician peers.
 Music improves motor skills and it strengthens a child’s ability to memorize and retain information.
 The connection between music and math has long been established, and, indeed. children who study music perform better on algebra assessments than those who don’t.